NYCPlanning/cpdocs/docs/cpdb.md

 3. Upload .csv to DCP FTP
 4. Load raw data table into database as fisa_capitalcommitments

 Specify the primary data source in the *cpdb.config.json* file.
-The defulat primary data source is *omb_capitalcommitments*.
+The default primary data source is *omb_capitalcommitments*.

 **Create the CPDB base tables**